-Thanks to Canva, you can now create professional pins easier than ever before.
+Thanks to Canva, you can now create professional pins more easily than ever before.

-As a client’s manager, you are also responsible for managing every account activity, including the scheduling of pins.
-And this is where your strong marketing strategies will come into play.
+As a client manager, you are also responsible for managing every account activity, including the scheduling of pins.
+This is where your strong marketing strategy will come into play.

 You will need to identify the time when your client receives the most views and shares and schedule pins accordingly.
 You will also be sharing pins on group boards.

 Scheduling and sharing the client’s pins once is not enough; you need to promote them more often to increase engagement.
-Promote them on (affiliate) Tailwind communities to get re-pins by top Pinterest users.
+Promote them to Tailwind communities to get re-pins from top Pinterest users.

 The best tip is to write eye-catching headlines and promote them in niche-related communities.